 Eventually, the Mersey became infamous as the most polluted river in Europe.
 More recently, however, efforts like the Mersey Basin Campaign have succeeded in cleaning up the river channel.
 Those species seen hundreds of years ago have returned to the Mersey, such as salmon, squid and cuttlefish.

 A large feature in the Guardian Society section (19 September 2007) tells of David Ward’s journey to find the source of the River Goyt, a Mersey tributary, and a walk along quite a length of the River Mersey itself.
 As well as the oft-celebrated salmon, local fishermen regularly catch cod as far upstream as Otterspool; the only reason they’ve not been found further up being that “we haven’t fished there”.
 Porpoises, grey seals and an octopus – predators – followed in the fishes’ wake.
-(Ward’s book Mersey: the River that Changed the World will be published on December 6th by Bluecoat Press)
+(Ward contributed to a chapter in the book Mersey: the River that Changed the World (Amazon UK), published in 2007 by Bluecoat Press)